dexterklui/notes/Computer/WebDev/React/nextjs.md

 // ...
 Then inside a component...
 const router = useRouter();

-router.refresh(); // This tells the router to refresh current page, so will
+router.refresh(); // This tells the router to refresh current route, so will
-// fetch updated data
-router.push("/"); // This function redirects current page to path "/"
+// fetch updated data, also refresh the page pushed by the router after this router.push("/"); // This function redirects current page to path "/" router.replace("/"); // Similar to push(), but replace most recent path history
 ```

+## Server-side refresh

+On the server side, you can `revalidatePath(path)` to refresh a route of a given
+path.

 # Client vs Server-side Rendering